suhjohn/caching-simulator-python/README.md

 ### Simulation Results
-Change the directory path in settings.py to log the results to a different directory.
+Change the directory path in settings.py to logs the results to a different directory.

 Filenames for the simulation result is generated as the following: